robgjansen/gtt23/README.md

 See the files in `examples/*.rs` for examples of how to use this library along with the `hdf5` Rust bindings to interact with the `gtt23.hdf5` dataset in your project.

-## Status

-The state of this library is `experimental` and offered without any promise of support.
-Use at your own risk.